The following policies are for Beautiful Feet of Chandler, LLC for the 2020-2021 school year.

 Our end of year recital will likely be held in the middle or end of May.
 Please plan family vacations or any time away from classes and rehearsals, or the recital, accordingly and notify us as far in advance as possible.
 We may require extra classes and/or rehearsals for dancers that are performing in the recital but do not attend classes consistently or who miss rehearsal days altogether.

-The Gilbert Community Center, where we’re holding classes, is requiring that, to abide by government requirements, adults and students wear masks when in common areas.
-Once students are physically distanced in classrooms, masks will not be required.
-Teachers will have masks with them in class, but will wear them only if they need to get in close proximity to students (it’s hard to hear the teacher’s instruction when the teacher is masked!).
-If you would like your dancer to wear a mask the whole time, that is totally up to your discretion and we encourage you to do what you think best.
+The Gilbert Community Center, where we’re holding classes, does not require adults or students to wear masks.
+This is subject to change.
+Please refer to Gilbert Community Center policies.
+Teachers may have masks with them in class, but will wear them only if they need to get in close proximity to students (it’s difficult to hear the teacher’s instruction when the teacher is masked!).
+If you would like your dancer to wear a mask the whole time, that is up to your discretion and we encourage you to do what you think best.

 “No Symptom” Policy